“Van Buren – one of the biggest names in British illusionists”

 Again in partnership with Gandey World Class Productions ‘Van Buren & Gandey’ launched ‘The Victorian Wonders Carnival Show’ at the Brighton Festival.
 The tented show is “a mixture of Victorian Steampunk wonders mixed with elements of a theatrical play, sideshows and a large-scale magic and illusion show with the showmanship of the fairground”.
 This show then embarked on an on-going world tour as well as featuring alongside the contemporary touring Cirque Surreal Show.

 Andrew has become the recognised go to plate spinner expert for plate spinning with real breakable plates, particularly for contestant games and television gameshows including multiple appearances on The Generation Game, Cilla Black’s Moment of Truth, Get Your Act Together and children’s TV shows including Blue Peter, The Slammer and CBBC’s Best of Friends.
 Also using the plate spinning as a corporate lecture and business advertising aid (See Plate Spinning Page).

-Having worked with both the classic performers and the contemporary performers of today including Peter Kay, Mel & Sue, Johnny Vegas and more, Andrew and Allyson still tour the world but also are touring the UK with their Outdoor arena show – “Van Buren’s Victorian Wonders Show”.
+Having worked with both the classic veteran performers and the contemporary performers of today including Peter Kay, Mel Giedroyc & Sue Perkins, Johnny Vegas, Harry Hill and more, Andrew and Allyson still tour the world, but also are touring the UK with their Outdoor arena show – “Van Buren’s Victorian Wonders Show”.
 (See Outdoor Page)